skip to Main Content

 Bankruptcy does not mean you will never be able to own a home.
 Many people believe they will need to wait between 7 to 10 years after a bankruptcy to even begin to think about purchasing a home, but that is not always the case, nor is it practical for most people.

 Rather, with rebuilt credit and no new debt, an individual can generally purchase a house one to two years after filing for bankruptcy.
-Sometimes bankruptcy may be the best choice for people who wish to be homeowners one day, as the clearing of debts may make a purchase possible.
-There are real estate agents and mortgage companies willing to help with home purchases, even if potential buyers have a bankruptcy filing on their credit record.
+Sometimes it may be the best choice for people who wish to be homeowners one day, as the clearing of debts may make a purchase possible.
+There are real estate agents and mortgage companies willing to help with home purchases, even if potential buyers have an insolvency filing on their credit record.

 Things to think about